markafitzgerald1/simulate-cribbage-games/README.md

   - Resolve existing pylint issues; and
   - Automate execution and verification of above smoke tests.
 - Improve simulation-based discard and play strategies:
-  - Implement simulation-based discard and play where immediate opponent reponse is also simulation-based but based on fewer simluated games; then
+  - Implement simulation-based discard and play where immediate opponent response is also simulation-based but based on fewer simulated games; then
-  - Implement simulation-based discard and play where multiple subsequent opponent or self play or discard actions are also simulation-based but based on fewer simluated games.
+  - Implement simulation-based discard and play where multiple subsequent opponent or self play or discard actions are also simulation-based but based on fewer simulated games.
 (Keys to success: tuning of decay factor; determining whether the positional evaluation benefits of low (< 32 for discard, for example) simulation counts outweigh their higher error rate costs.)
 - Further improve current best discard strategy:
   - reconsider not ignoring suit by default and not ignoring suit in simulation-based discard strategy; and
   - tally and optionally use a suitless pre-cut kept hand expected play points database during discard.